JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 end # module
 ```

-Since the `generate` function creates an empty package, the `Project.toml` file is also almost empty.
-It only contains the name of the package, its unique UUID, its version, and the list of authors.
+Since the `generate` function creates an empty package, the `Project.toml` contains only information describing the package name, its unique UUID, version, and author list.

 ```toml
 name = "PackageName"